tilas01/arch-guides-all/README.md

 To enable Networking and Wi-Fi go to [This Guide](https://github.com/tilas01/arch-guides-all/blob/main/Other%20Guides/Setup%20Wi-Fi%20with%20iwd%20and%20NetworkManager%20and%20systemd-resolved%20on%20Arch%20after%20Install.md) inside this repository.
 If you forget to follow some of these steps you WILL BE left WITHOUT internet connectivity!

-Fix if you ignored this heading (It is STRONGLY Unrecommended to ignore this headings information): Mount your system again AFTER install, also keep in mind if you setuo your install with LUKS and/or LVM you will need to open the cryptsetup and point to the correct logical volume etc to be able to arch-chroot. and do another arch-chroot by booting off an arch iso the same way you did to install Arch Linux as enabling networking requires network and wifi tools to be installed in arch-chroot before the system itself has wifi access so the only way to download this software to the system is through arch-chroot.
-Avoid having to do this tidious process if you can!
-At least this is here if you somehow forget.
+Fix if you ignored this heading (It is STRONGLY unrecommdnded to ignore this headings information): Mount your system again AFTER install, also keep in mind if you setup your install with LUKS and/or LVM you will need to open the cryptsetup and point to the correct logical volume etc to be able to mount the correct partitions / volumes to arch-chroot in as you did when installing.
+You can do another arch-chroot by booting off an arch iso the same way you did to install Arch Linux as enabling networking requires network and wifi tools to be installed in arch-chroot before the system itself has wifi access so the only way to download this software to the system is through arch-chroot.
+Avoid having to go through this tidious process if you can by remembering to install this software at install time!
+I've only put this is here if you somehow forget.

 ## My Arch Linux + Suckless Tools (DWM) Rice.
 An example of how Arch can look just about any way you want it to!